 Although seniors need to practice portion control when eating meals, they should never skip out on dining altogether.
 Eating three healthy meals each day, along with nutritious snacks, can help seniors maintain a healthy weight and reduce the risk of obesity.
 Regular meals provide older adults with the fuel their bodies need to stay active and avoid overeating.
 When seniors skip meals, they may overeat or eat unhealthy foods that lead to weight gain, depression, and other health issues.

-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional Embrace in-home care.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional home care Green Valley.
 Embrace In-Home Care is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Chronic stress can stimulate the release of cortisol in the body, which increases cravings for sugary foods and the risk of obesity.
 Encourage your loved one to stay physically and socially active to reduce stress levels.
 Doing yoga, painting, learning something new, and participating in brain-stimulating activities can help seniors manage stress.

 Take Up Water Aerobics